 After about 4 days the eggs hatch.
 In the early days of the nest it is estimated that a Bombus terrestris queen may have to visit as many as 6000 flowers per day in order to get enough nectar to maintain the heat needed to brood her eggs.
 And during every foraging trip the brood will cool down, so the trips should be short.
 This is why it is vital that the nest is located close to rewarding flowers.

-and pupate then emerge as adults.
-The larva usually have 13 segments with a pair of spiracles (air holes) in each segment (see above right).
+After this stage the various species differ slightly in the way the larvae are fed, but in all cases their main food is pollen.
+The larvae grow and pupate then emerge as adults.
+The larva usually have 13 segments with a pair of spiracles (air holes) in each segment (see below).
 The antennae are nothing more than buds, they have no eyes or legs, and very limited powers of movement.
 They are eating machines.
 However though they eat and grow they do not defecate.
 They have what is known as a blind gut.
 This means the end of their gut is closed, so all the waste material remains inside the larva.
 Because of this the larval cell and food remain uncontaminated with waste.
 The waste is expelled just before the pupal stage, and stays in the cocoon.

 The cocoon is made from silk produced in glands near the mouth.
 The faeces is smeared on to the inside wall of the cocoon becoming part of its structure.
 The outer walls of pollen grains are very tough and not digested by the grub.
 So by examining the faeces in the cocoon the pollen husks can be identified to show which flower species the adult bumblebees have been foraging from.
 Bumblebees usually have 4 or 5 instars.
 An instar is the period between moults.